-Philosophy: We believe and are committed to the idea that inter-scholastic athletic competition is an important part of the school curriculum and play a vital role in the development of young men and women.
-We believe that participation in athletics is an educational experience beneficial to all because it contributes to the development of physical health and mental well-being.
-Students are encouraged to participate in multiple sports.
-A good athletic program teaches the participants that cooperation, as well as completion, are important parts of the society in which they live.
+We believe and are committed to the idea that the athletic program is an integral part of the total school curriculum and plays a vital role in the development of young men and women.
+Participation in athletics is an educational experience beneficial to all because it promotes physical health, mental well-being, good sportsmanship and the values of competition and cooperation.
+On a school level, athletic competition adds to our school spirit and helps all students; spectators as well as participants develop pride in our school.